 Are you looking for an adventure off the beaten path and away from the tourist crowds?
 Whether you’d prefer it on or off the path, going it solo, with your loved one, your family or to join a group of party animals, the Philippines always has something for you.

-Whether it be ziplines, kayak thousand kilometers past hundreds of islands and camp for free most of the way, cliff jump into the ocean, explore caves and famous underground rivers, host of watersports, hitting the waves in the rough ocean of the east coast, whitewater rafting or all the way down to camping on your own deserted island, this country has you covered.
+Whether it be ziplines, kayak a thousand kilometers past hundreds of islands and camp for free most of the way, cliff jump into the ocean, explore caves and famous underground rivers, a host of watersports, hitting the waves in the rough ocean of the east coast, whitewater rafting or all the way down to camping on your own deserted island, this country has you covered.

 Our private, custom tours in the Palawan area actually cover a lot of those: